 The immunisation history statement will show:

-Refer to the resource AIR Immunisation History Statement Examples (PDF 606KB) for further information.
+Refer to the resource AIR Immunisation History Statement Examples (PDF 606KB) for examples of statements.

 In very rare circumstances, a certificate from the Chief Public Health Officer or a document approved by the Chief Public Health Officer may be accepted.